 Thank you for your continued support with your child’s reading.
 The key to success in reading is to read as often as possible and it is so important that your child reads at home as well as in school.

 In Year 1, your child will read in school twice a week as part of a small group.
 These sessions will include questioning of the text, practising of decoding skills and embedding phonological knowledge.
 Please send your child’s reading folder in each day with them so we can record when they have read with us in their diaries.
 We recommend that children read daily at home for ten minutes and we would love them to write a few sentences or something more elaborate such as a book review to show their understanding of a book when they have finished it.
-The children also have opportunity to read for pleasure and the Year 1 library is stocked with lots of reading materials, but if your child would like to bring in a book or magazine from home to read during at school, then they are more than welcome to!
+The children also have opportunity to read for pleasure and the Year 1 library is stocked with lots of reading materials!
 We encourage children to read what they enjoy!

 Spellings will be sent out on a Friday ready for testing the following Friday.
 In some cases, spellings may be targeted to groups or individuals, depending on what we feel is the most beneficial.
 Accurate spelling is important for children’s writing development and practising spellings at home makes a big difference to children’s writing within the classroom!
 We encourage the “look-cover-write-check” method for learning spellings.

 We are determined to be times table experts in Year 1!
 As with reading, it is really important to rehearse these at home as well.

-We will begin working on fast recall of 2, 5 and 10 times tables.
-We will then move onto the 3x tables as the year progresses.
+We will begin working on fast recall of 2, 5 and 10 times tables and will also be introducing the 3 and 4 times tables as the year progresses.
 In the autumn term we will be focusing on our understanding of temperature, repeating patterns and shape.
-We will also continue to embed our knowledge of place value, addition and subtraction with a focus on developing our understanding on the number bonds to 10.
+We will also continue to embed our knowledge of place value, addition and subtraction.
+We will also introduce key mathematical concepts to understand ‘money’.

 Latest Class News